Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 - Update wiki about the new playlist system before next release

 #### Less important things to do
 - Creating localization support and moving all strings visible for the users there (resourceBundle)
 - Wiki article about how to withdraw the program's permission to access the user's youtube account

 #### Thinking about
 - Keep even unstarted uploads on close?
-- add Constant ApplicationName to use instead of hardcoded string?